Bawnorton/Trimica/README.md

 ## Resource API
 Trimica provides a resource API for modders / modpack makers to provide additional textures or modify existing ones.

+### Allowing Custom Items to be Trimmed
+Simply add your item to the `trimica:all_trimmables` tag to allow it to be trimmed, or if the determination is non-trivial, implement the [CraftingRecipeInterceptor](#endpoints) API.

 ### Providing Overlay Texutres
 For overlay textures the lightness of a pixel will be used to determine the colour index on the palette.
 For example if there are 8 distinct colours in the overlay texture, the lightest pixel will be the